andreea1110/ebola-project/lab_book.md

 Compare our posterior probabilities

-Launch the 4 analyses with 50 sequences on the longest queue of the cluster If we have 4 root locations, show a cake diagram of posteriors for each model
+Launch the 4 analyses with 50 sequences on the longest queue of the cluster If we have 4 root locations, show a cake diagram of posteriors for each model (read the log file into R and then plot a diagram)

-##Inferring the local dynamics
+## Inferring the local dynamics
 We infer reproductive numbers when we have a lot of branching (--> lots of transmissions if there is a single location) higher Re if we have a lot of transmissions but with our non-monophyletic clades, lots of branchings means there was a lot of migration to our area --> higher Re means a lot of migration

 More likely a branching corresponds to a migration even than a transmission

+## Advice for the presentation

-Focus on the structure analysis
+Focus on the structure analysis, but present also the problem of knowing exactly the structure of the data

+For the common parts:
+the presentation skills are graded individually, the content in common
+background: already explain why 50 sequences

+Each of us presents the analysis with her model.
+Andreea would be responsible for the MASCOT part and if questions were to be asked on this model, it would likely be asked to her.